Shredmetal/Ad_Astra_Tactical/rules/core_rules.md

 - Repeat until all ships have moved

 **Movement Capabilities**:
-- Frigates: Up to 27G with functioning magnetic system (other classes to be added in the future)
+- Frigates: Up to 29G with functioning magnetic system (other classes to be added in the future)
 - 2D Movement - 3D is a bit hard on a tabletop
 - Declare G-forces before moving
-- You can point and burn in any direction and move in any direction in a straight line
+- You can point and burn up to a maximum of 90 degrees left and right of the last move direction
 - You can point in any direction after moving

 **Heat Generation Table**: